AFayez707/Lexical_Analyzer/DOCS.md

 ### A global ID generator
 To simplify state generation and modification of NFAs, we can use a global ID generator for state IDs that generate a unique number each time it is called.

+### Representing a DFA
+a DFA is generated from a corresponding NFA using the subset construction algorithm.
+Each DFA state needs to keep track of the set of NFA states it correspond to.
+Unlike an NFA, a DFA is backed-up (represented) by its transition table, which can roughly be thought of as an adjacency matrix.

+### NFA to DFA using Subset Construction
+The subset construction algorithm needs to perform the operations `closure(Set<State>)` and `move(Set<State>, char)` which are already implemented by the NFA.
+It will also need to know the start symbol and whether a particular state is an accepting state or not.

+Design Decisions:
+- we can memoize the epsilon closure of each NFA state to avoid recomputing it each time.
+We will still need to combine the epsilon closure of several states.
+This is an example or space vs time complexity trade-off.